ZexuWang/Behavior-Cloning/readme.md

 After the collection process, I had 4744 number of data points.
 I then augumented this data by copying the ones which non-zero angle steerings.
-Details of data augumentation can be found in behavior_cloning_script.ipynb.
+Details of data augumentation can be found in behavior_cloning_script.html.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.